-Section 1: All officers, with the exception of the General Secretary and for the incoming SGA in April of each year following elections.
+- Section 1: All officers, with the exception of the General Secretary and Parliamentarian, shall have voting power. - Section 2: A mandatory transitional meeting shall be conducted by the current SGA for the incoming SGA in April of each year following elections.
 The meeting will consist of a trade of knowledge, experience, and notebooks of the previous officers.
 This notebook will contain all events, proposals, calendars, budgets, and experiences of the past officers.
 The presidents of each class and the executive board must maintain their individual binders.